openkruise/website/docs/en-us/cloneset.md

 sample-qqglp   1/1     Running   0          18s     sample-56dfb978d4
 ```

+#### Rollback by partition

+**FEATURE STATE:** Kruise v0.9.0

+By default, `partition` can only control Pods updating to the `status.updateRevision`.
+Which means for this CloneSet, when changes `partition 5 -> 3`, CloneSet will update 2 Pods to `status.updateRevision`.
+Then changes `partition 3 -> 5` back, CloneSet will do nothing.

+But if you have enabled `CloneSetPartitionRollback` feature-gate, in this case,
+CloneSet will update the 2 Pods in `status.updateRevision` back to `status.currentRevision`.

 ### MaxUnavailable

-MaxUnavailable is the maximum number of Pods that can be unavailable during the update.
+MaxUnavailable is the maximum number of Pods that can be unavailable.
 Value can be an absolute number (e.g., 5) or a percentage of desired number of Pods (e.g., 10%).
 Default value is 20%.